Engine bearing replacement is not as hard as it sounds.

-So, Problems with engine bearings will usually result in some sort of knocking noise coming from your engine.
-The type of knocking noise that you hear will usually give you a good idea of which engine bearing is faulty or needs to be replaced.
+So, problems with engine bearings will usually result in, some sort of knocking noise coming from your engine.
+Consequently, the type of knocking noise that you hear; will usually give you a good idea of which engine bearing is faulty or needs to be replaced.

 4. Use a micrometer to measure size, roundness and taper of the crankshaft.